Øneheart

 Dmitry Iliich Volynkin (born March 22, 2006), better known as Øneheart, is a Russian electronic music producer.
-He is best known for the song "snowfall" with Reidenshi, which has amassed over 1 billion streams on Spotify as of October 2025, after going viral.
+He is best known for the song "snowfall" with Reidenshi, which has amassed over 1.2 billion streams on Spotify as of September 2026.
 In 2023, he signed with Monstercat Silk and released the single "restless" with Kazukii.
 In 2024, he made the Grammy longlist for the Best New Age Album with the album Midnight Journey, but didn't make the final list of nominees.

 Biography

-Born in 2006 in Kirsanov, Tambov Oblast to a lawyer mother and a journalist father.
-At the age of 9 he started going to music school, and at the age of 11 he started making his first music, inspired by electronic music and musicians such as Martin Garrix, Don Diablo, KSHMR, and the Russian rock band Tantsy Minus.
-His early work was in the lo-fi genre, and the breakthrough in his music career came in 2022 after the release of the track "snowfall", which went viral on social media platforms such as TikTok and Instagram.
+Volynkin was born in 2006 in Kirsanov, Tambov Oblast.
+His mother was a lawyer, and his father was a journalist and a musician under the pseudonym Leadwave.
+Volynkin began attending music school at age 9, laying the foundation for his compositional skills, which he actively developed with FL Studio.
+Volynkin first began producing music at age 11, inspired by electronic music and musicians such as Martin Garrix, Don Diablo, KSHMR, and the Russian rock band Tantsy Minus.
+His initial work was in the lo-fi genre.
+In 2022, he broke through with the release of the track "snowfall", which went viral on social media platforms such as TikTok and Instagram.

-The pseudonym "Øneheart" was invented by Dmitry with the intention that his name should start with "one".
-However, since the variant "Oneheart" was already taken, he decided to replace the usual letter "O" with a crossed out letter, which gives his name a unique character.
+The pseudonym "Øneheart" was invented by Volynkin, intending that his stage name begin with "one".
+However, since the variant "Oneheart" was already taken, he decided to replace the letter "O" with the symbol "Ø", a Latin-script letter used in the Danish and Norwegian alphabets.

-The track "snowfall", co-written with Eugene Chirkov ("reidenshi"), has garnered over 900 million streams on Spotify and has become Øneheart's calling card.
-Dmitry was noted as one of the most listened to Russian musicians with an audience of over 8.5 million listeners per month.
-His music was combined with visual content, especially videos of natural landscapes, which ensured viral distribution in TikTok and YouTube Shorts.
-Dmitry continues to experiment with different genres, although his music is mostly associated with the ambient genre.
-He draws inspiration for his tracks from the nature of his native region, which adds a special atmosphere to his works. Øneheart grew up in a musical family: his father also became a musician under the pseudonym Leadwave, achieving success on streaming platforms.
-As Dmitry attended music school, it laid the foundation for his compositional skills, which he actively developed with FL Studio.
+The track "snowfall", co-written with Eugene Chirkov ("reidenshi"), has garnered over 1.1 billion streams on Spotify.
+Volynkin was noted as one of the most listened to Russian musicians with an audience of over 8.5 million listeners per month.
+His music was combined with visual content, especially videos of natural landscapes, helping viral distribution in TikTok and YouTube Shorts.
+Volynkin continues to experiment with different genres, although his music is mostly associated with the ambient genre.
+He draws inspiration for his tracks from the nature of his native region.